 In the contemporary realm of painting, artists often dabble in styles inspired by past artistic movements.
 One genre that has particularly strong roots in the past is landscape painting.
 Today, contemporary artists who work in this style visually demonstrate the ways in which their work has been inspired by the age-old genre, which is characterized by an interest in portraying nature.
-To see these influences and learn about landscape art, it is important to understand the ways in which artists—both of the past and present—creatively approach it.
+To see these influences and learn about landscape art, it is important to understand the ways in which artists—of the past and present—creatively approach it.

-What is landscape painting?
+What is Landscape Painting?

 Landscape painting (or landscape art) refers to an artistic genre defined by a focus on natural scenery as subject matter.
 Landscape paintings can depict a variety of settings, such as mountains, forests, rivers, and beaches.
 They often offer a wide view of the scene, and usually place some focus on the sky.